Pre-K through Fifth Grade Data Resources Glossary

 Checklists

-Checklists allow the teacher to track the acquisition of specific skills over time.
+Checklists enable the teacher to track the acquisition of specific skills.
 For example, this form of assessment could be used to track letter and sound knowledge in language arts and specific observed behaviors in math.

 Division-created Common Assessments